rudidude86/gura-lang.github.io/documents/Introduction.md

 * __Be Practical__

   Any programming languages are expected to solve problems that actually exist around us.
-  For such purposes, capability of reading/writing files and handling text data is still quite important.
+  For such purposes, capabilities of reading/writing files and processing text data are still important.
-  But, these days, having such functions is far from enough because various data types and interaces like Internet, image data and graphical interfaces become common, which must be handled by many programs.
+  However, these days, having such functions is far from enough because various technologies like Internet, graphic image files, database and GUI become so common that most users of computer expect any programs to be capable of handling them.
-  To be a practical language, the new one should be shipped with these features as standard.
+  To be practical, the new language should be shipped with these capabilities as standard.

-Following these guidelines, I've developed a script language Gura that comes with functions and methods that are aware of Implicit Mapping policy, and registered its first release in SourceForge.JP on March 15, 2011.
+Following these guidelines, I've developed a script language Gura that comes with functions and methods that are aware of Implicit Mapping policy, and published its first version on March 15, 2011.

 I found it amazing to develop a new programming language since creating a language doesn't instantly mean that the creater is an expert programmer of it.